Insane Clown Posse At Juggalo Weekend

 For the second time in less than a year, the Insane Clown Posse descended upon Calgary, and I was invited to check out the show.
 Instead of just ICP showing up, it was a 2 day spectacle with over a dozen bands, a wrestling ring, dancers and performers.
 Juggalo Weekend was without a doubt one of the more interesting shows I’ve ever been to.
 The music was loud, the place was packed, and the entertainment value was through the roof.

-Oh, but before I get into that, check this out.
-This video is from 2016 when Mrs CM (and our homie Brian Pincott) went to see ICP at Marquee.
+This video is from 2016 (featuring our homie Brian Pincott) when ICP had to come to Calgary, at the Marquee.
 It was crazy, see below.
+So much Faygo.

 What is a Juggalo?

 Fans of ICP are known as Juggalos (females are called Juggalettes), and while I expected the aptly named Juggalo Weekend to be filled with them, I really had no idea what to expect from them.
 Juggalos paint their faces and dress up as clowns, often of the ‘scary’ variety, they have their own slang and culture, and they just seem kind of weird.
 It’s actually somewhat cult-like, the way they live and breathe ICP.

 While I was a teenager, a friend of mine was very much into their music, though I wouldn’t refer to him as a Juggalo, he was kind of obsessed for a time.
 Through him was the only exposure I had for this culture and fan base.
 I didn’t really understand it, though I thought a couple of their songs were pretty catchy.
 He also got me to watch a movie they had made called Big Money Hustlas.. which was pretty hilariously stupid, but in a funny-stupid way.
 So while I was unaware of the details of Juggalo life, I wasn’t entirely ignorant.
 They aren’t just fans, it runs much deeper.

 The Juggalo Family